esplora/esplora/README.md

 pellentesque a non mauris.
 Aliquam sit amet lacus aliquet, finibus metus sit amet, mollis nibh.

+After the client has received a useful response from the server, we process his request by collecting the following information:

+- URL
+- IP
+- Device (Mobile, Desktop, Tablet, Robot)
+- Platform (Ubuntu, Windows, OS X)
+- Browser (Chrome, IE, Safari, Firefox)
+- Preferred Language
+- Referer

 ## Installation

 You may install Esplora into your project using the Composer package manager: